Radinax/React-Personal-Blog-Gatsby/src/pages/10-redux-toolkit/index.md

 ## Difference between the original and the Redux Toolkit way

-Its easier to see for ourselves the difference in code, lets check the original way:
+It's easier to see for ourselves the difference in code, lets check the original way:

 ![code](react-redux-toolkit-2.png)

 The store is just here to show the difference.
-But as you can see its the typical API, types, action creators, reducers and store.
+But as you can see it's the typical API, types, action creators, reducers and store.

 Now lets check the new way with Redux Toolkit and explain what's going on: